isomerpages/moe-lianhuapri/_learning/Citizenship & Character Education.md

 ‘Play, Passion, Purpose’ is the school’s motto which encapsulates the school’s vision of ‘Hearts of Service’, ‘Minds of Inquiry’, Joy in Learning’ and ‘Confidence in Life’.

 Our school vision ‘Hearts of Service.
 Minds of Inquiry.
 Joy in Learning.
-Confidence in Life.’ encapsulates the philosophy with which our students will approach lifelong learning and learning for life.
+Confidence in Life.’ encapsulates the philosophy with which our students will approach lifelong learning and learning for life.&nbsp;

-Through ‘Hearts of Service’, we want our students to be empowered leaders who will nurture students to lead by serving others, school and community; to volunteer and pay it forward; and to do their part to make a difference to self and others.
+Through ‘Hearts of Service’, we want our students to be empowered leaders who will nurture students to lead by serving others, school and community; to volunteer and pay it forward; and to do their part to make a difference to self and others.&nbsp;

-‘Minds of Inquiry’ is about developing the attitude and habits of mind in seeking knowledge and understanding, and to possess the analytical and problem-solving skills in order to become effective agents of self-directed and collaborative learning.
+‘Minds of Inquiry’ is about developing the attitude and habits of mind in seeking knowledge and understanding, and to possess the analytical and problem-solving skills in order to become effective agents of self-directed and collaborative learning.&nbsp;

 ‘Joy in Learning’ is about having engaged learners who will learn through curiosity and discovery.
-It aims to provide the platforms for our students to learn by sharing, creating, playing and enjoying authentic experiences.
+It aims to provide the platforms for our students to learn by sharing, creating, playing and enjoying authentic experiences.&nbsp;

 With ‘Confidence in Life’, we hope that our students will be able to gain self-confidence through the identification of their strengths and talents, and to be aware of their own aspirations, in order to ignite the intrinsic motivation in themselves and others, and therefore be able to express themselves well and confidently.